 In addition to being one of the most prosperous countries in Latin America, Chile is considered a model of political and financial transparency in the region.
 Its GDP has been steadily increasing over recent years, reaching a record 4% growth rate in 2018.
 The country offers a fortified legal system, a low level of investment volatility, and a high-quality level of trading infrastructure.
 Chile also boasts the most business-friendly economy in Latin America and consequently continues to attract foreign investors.

 Chile offers you legal comfort, a booming economy, and a low-risk rate.
 All this is accompanied by many robust free trade agreements with the leading global players but also with evolving economies, as demonstrated by the most recent PWFC agreement signed.
 But before incorporating your company in Chile, you will need to be accompanied by a local expert.
+Because if you want to exploit the free trade agreements in Chile, you will want to have as less problems as possible.

 At Biz Latin Hub, we offer a complete range of business services to facilitate your market entry as well as the back-office service support you need.
 Contact our team of expert lawyers and accountants today here to get your Chilean venture underway.